 Here, $1/2\pi \alpha'$ is the string tension coefficient, $\alpha'=\ell_s^2$ is the Regge slope parameter and the fundamental string length scale $\ell_s$, and $g$ is the determinant of the induced metric on the \worldsheet{}.
-Parameterizing the string \worldsheet{} by the coordinates pair $(\tau, \sigma)$, one then needs to find the induced metric tensor $g_{\alpha\beta}$, which is defined as
+Parametrizing the string \worldsheet{} by the coordinate pair $(\tau, \sigma)$, one then needs to find the induced metric tensor $g_{\alpha\beta}$, which is defined as

 with the embedded coordinates $X^M$ and components of the \spacetime{} metric $G_{MN}$.